Phil Tippett: Stop motion

-In 1975, while still working at Cascade Pictures, Phil Tippett and Jon Berg were hired by George Lucas at Industrial Light & Magic to create a stop-motion miniature chess scene for the original Star Wars film.
-When Star Wars was being released on theatres, in 1977, Tippett was approached by Joe Dante and Jon Davison to create the fish for Roger Corman's Piranha.
-It was released in 1978, although Tippett was not credited in the film.
+In 1975, while still working at Cascade Pictures, Tippett and Jon Berg were hired by George Lucas at Industrial Light & Magic to create a stop-motion holographic chess scene for the original Star Wars film.
+When Star Wars was being released in theatres, in 1977, Joe Dante and Jon Davison approached Tippett to create the fish for Roger Corman's Piranha.
+It was released in 1978, with a credit.

 In 1978, Tippett headed the ILM animation department with Jon Berg for The Empire Strikes Back, released in 1980.
 For this film, Tippett co-developed the animation technique called go motion to animate the sinister AT-AT Imperial Walkers and the hybrid alien tauntauns.
-In 1981, Tippett continued using go motion for Dragonslayer, and received his first Academy Award nomination for the extraordinarily realistic dragon animation.
-By 1983, Tippett led the famed Lucasfilm creature shop for Return of the Jedi for which he was awarded his first Oscar in 1984.
+In 1981, he continued using go motion for Dragonslayer, and received his first Academy Award nomination for its dragon animation.
+By 1983, Tippett led the famed Lucasfilm creature shop for Return of the Jedi, for which he won his first Oscar in 1984.

-In 1984, Tippett Studio was born when Tippett left ILM and set up a studio in his garage to create a 10-minute experimental film called Prehistoric Beast.
+In 1984, Tippett Studio was born when Tippett left ILM and set up a studio in his garage to create a 10-minute experimental film, Prehistoric Beast.
 The realism of the dinosaurs it depicted and the film's reflection of contemporary scientific theory led to the 1985 CBS animated documentary Dinosaur!.
-The next year, in 1986, Dinosaur! earned Tippett Studio its first award, a Primetime Emmy Award for Outstanding Special Visual Effects, for the animated dinosaur sequences.
+The next year, in 1986, Dinosaur! earned Tippett Studio its first award, a Primetime Emmy Award for Outstanding Special Visual Effects.

-In 1986, producer Jon Davison hired Tippett to create the animated robot sequences for RoboCop.
+In the 1986 movie Howard the Duck, he modeled the Dark Overlord creatures.
+The same year, producer Jon Davison hired Tippett to create the animated robot sequences for RoboCop.
 The ED-209 stop-motion model was animated by Tippett but designed by Craig Hayes (also known as Craig Davies), who also built the full size models.
 As one of the setpieces of the movie, the ED-209's look and animated sequences were under the close supervision of director Paul Verhoeven, who sometimes acted out the robot's movements himself.
-ED 209 was voiced by producer Jon Davison.
-This project became the start of a long and successful collaboration between Davies and Tippett.
+ED-209 was voiced by producer Jon Davison.
+The project became the start of a long and successful collaboration between Davies and Tippett.

-He also modeled the Dark Overlord creatures seen in Howard the Duck.
+Tippett also did stop motion work for the 2024 TV show Star Wars: Skeleton Crew.